 - Why are the Swiss voting for a new national anthem (Le News)

 4. Switzerland’s national anthem only became official in 1981.
 On this date, the current anthem, the Swiss Psalm, officially replaced an earlier version sung to the British tune of God save the Queen.

 According to the Swiss Society of Public Interest, the current text is not popular, many people do not know it, and only a small percentage can recite it.
 In 2014, the group launched a competition for a new one.
 Then in 2015, they announced the winner.
-This proposed anthem text, sung to the current tune, is not official, however the organisation is encouraging revelers to test drive it at Switzerland’s first national day celebrations since its selection.
+This proposed anthem text, sung to the current tune, is not official.
 The proposed anthem text is sung here in Switzerland’s four national languages.

 The Federal Charter of 1291 (Swiss confederation website – in English)